 All third-party scholarship and loan checks should be sent to the Financial Aid Office (141 Le Mans Hall).
 Scholarship checks will be applied to student accounts according to the terms given by the scholarship provider.

 Students usually receive their financial aid award notification within two weeks of when Saint Mary’s College has received their financial aid application and the student has been admitted.
 Returning student award notifications are usually sent the middle of June to all students who met the application deadlines.

 Financial aid funds will be credited to student accounts ten days before classes begins, provided all the necessary paperwork has been completed by that date.

 Each year certain aid applications are selected for a verification review.
 Verification is a process where the College will request additional documentation from a student before the financial aid package can be finalized.
-If selected for a verification review, the Financial Aid Office will request the following documents from a student: copies of the student and spouse W2 forms and a completed Verification Worksheet.
+If selected for a verification review, the Financial Aid Office will request the following documents from a student: copies of the student and spouse W2 forms and a completed Verification Statement.
 In addition, tax filers need to either log onto fafsa.gov and transfer data from their IRS tax return to the FAFSA, or the tax payer needs to request a Tax Return Transcript from the IRS.

 The Financial Aid Office will then compare the documentation with the data originally reported on the aid application, and will make corrections as needed.
 The verification process is a federal requirement and aid will not be credited to student accounts until after the verification process has been completed.